Task Tokens: A Flexible Approach to Adapting Behavior Foundation Models: Method

 \subsection{Task Tokens}

 The transformer-based architecture of MaskedMimic provides a natural mechanism for integrating new task-specific information.
-By design, transformers process sequences of tokens allowing for flexible input composition.
+By design, transformers process sequences of tokens, allowing for flexible input composition.
+Task Tokens can be applicable to any transformer-based BFM capable of attending over arbitrary token sequences.
+The only requirement is that the model can integrate additional tokens into its input, allowing the Task Encoder to optimize task-specific signals while the BFM itself remains frozen.
 This enables us to seamlessly incorporate additional tokens without modifying the core network structure.

 Our method, Task Tokens (\cref{fig:method achitecture}), leverages the tokenized nature of the BFMs' objectives.
 We propose to train a dedicated task encoder to produce specialized token representations for each new task.
 This task token encapsulates the unique requirements and constraints of the target behavior, providing a concise yet informative signal that can guide the foundation model toward task-specific outputs while preserving its general behavioral priors.